Joshua-Onley/AdventureCode/readme.md

 12. Exit the backend directory by running `cd ..`

-13. Install postgresql via homebrew - run `brew install postgresql`
+13. Install PostgreSQL via homebrew - run `brew install postgresql`

-14. Start running postgresql locally - run `brew services start postgresql` (may need to append version to the end of postgresql)
+14. Start running PostgreSQL locally - run `brew services start postgresql` (may need to append version to the end of postgresql)

-15. Open the postgresql shell using `psql postgres` and then Run <pre>CREATE USER dev_user WITH PASSWORD 'dev_password';
+15. Open the PostgreSQL shell using `psql postgres` and then Run <pre>CREATE USER dev_user WITH PASSWORD 'dev_password';
 CREATE DATABASE adventure_code OWNER dev_user;
 GRANT ALL PRIVILEGES ON DATABASE adventure_code TO dev_user;
 </pre> to create the Database